clnontop/travel-agency-website/README.md

-# Trinck - Modern Transport Platform
+# 🚚 Trinck - Production-Ready Transport Platform

-A comprehensive transport platform built with Next.js, React, and modern web technologies.
-Connect drivers with customers for seamless transportation services with real-time tracking, secure payments, and beautiful 3D animations.
+**A fully functional, production-ready trucking and logistics platform** built with Next.js 14, TypeScript, and enterprise-grade technologies.
+This is a complete business solution with real-time tracking, payment processing, SMS/OTP verification, and comprehensive driver management.

+## ✅ Production-Ready Features

+- **Real PostgreSQL Database** with Prisma ORM
+- **Stripe Payment Integration** for secure transactions
+- **Twilio SMS/OTP** for phone verification
+- **Google OAuth** for social login
+- **Resend Email Service** for notifications
+- **Pusher Real-time Updates** for live tracking
+- **Cloudinary File Storage** for documents and images
+- **NextAuth Authentication** with JWT sessions

 ## 🚀 Features